BauhausLuftfahrt/MATSim-UAM/README.md

 TODO:
 - update documentation for scenario creation and travel time scripts

+Station selection:
+- Introduction of isStaticSearchRadius config parameter (default: true), if set to false, the search radius is not an absolut distance for possible UAM stations from any given location but is read as a percentage which is being applied to the beeline distance between origin and destination location.

 Scenario creation:
 - Added batch scenario creator
 - Simplified input parameters of existing UAM scenario creator